 2. Pack a lunch or purchase one on Entry

 TIP: The platforms will be windy.
 Very windy.
-Any loosely held trash from your lunch or snacks can easily be blown into the wilderness so hold on tight and use good, zippered pockets to manage your trash (interestingly, when I visited, white shopping bags were provided on entry for collecting your own trash – presumably because the white trash bags would be less of an eyesore if lost in the icy landscape below)
+Any loosely held trash from your lunch or snacks can easily be blown into the wilderness so hold on tight and use good, zippered pockets to manage your trash (interestingly, when I visited, staff handed out white shopping bags on entry.
+Presumably because the white trash bags would be less of an eyesore if lost in the icy landscape below)

-3. Try to find a pickup on the lower level
+3. Try to find a bus pickup on the lower level

 Follow my Patagonia Travel Board on Pinterest for More Ideas